devikaGunasekaran/Sentiment-analysis-on-voice-comments/README.md

 | **6.
 Recommendation** | Provides an **AI-based recommendation** (Select / On Hold / Reject) for the reviewer. | Custom Logic + Gemini |
 | **7.
 Storage** | Saves all raw data, AI outputs, and final recommendations to **MySQL**. | Backend |

-This process ensures **consistent, objective, and machine-readable** data for every PV report.